Welcome to Sophomore Year!

 Opportunities to Help You Thrive in Your Second Year

-Due: Monday, September 9, 2024 - Wednesday, April 9, 2025
+Due: Monday, September 8, 2025 - Wednesday, April 1, 2026 - G-Chats

-Fall Semester: Friday, September 20, 2024 - Sunday, November 24, 2024
+Fall Semester: Friday, September 19, 2025 - Sunday, November 23, 2025

-5. Wellness Modules (will be available on EngageGettysburg)
+Spring Semester: Monday, February 2, 2026 - Friday, April 10, 2026 - Wellness Modules (will be available on EngageGettysburg)

-Fall semester: Monday, November 11, 2024 - Sunday, November 17, 2024
+Fall semester: Monday, November 10, 2025 - Sunday, November 16, 2025

-Spring semester: Monday, March 24, 2025 - Sunday, March 30, 2025
+Spring semester: Monday, March 23, 2026 - Sunday, March 29, 2026 - Sophomore Tradition Event

-To take place during the Spring semester
+To take place during the Spring semester.

 Tell Me More About The...

-Second Year Kick-Off Module (1 credit)
+Second Year Kick-Off Meeting (1 credit)

 Academic Planning (1 credit)

 There are a few campus experiences that are as powerful to thriving than students having positive interactions with their faculty.
 Research continues to confirm that rewarding relationships with faculty outside of the classroom are associated with higher learning gains, higher levels of academic performance, better communication skills, and greater personal and social development.
 All sophomore students will be given an advising card by their CA or HL.
 This card should be taken to their meeting with their advisor to reflect on their first year academic experience, conversations about declaring their major, academic planning, and any other questions the student may have.
-The cards must be signed by the advisor and returned to the ResEd office in CUB 250 or a picture can be uploaded to the Sophomore Success Program checklist on EngageGettysburg to receive credit.
+The cards must be signed by the advisor and returned to the ResEd office or a picture can be uploaded to the Sophomore Success Program checklist on EngageGettysburg to receive credit.

 Sophomore Career Check-In (1 credit)

 As second year students set into a new year of college, they are invited to begin to start making decisions that will begin to impact their future self.
 They are starting to think more narrowly about how selecting their major, leadership activities, internships and additional choices on campus will have impact on their life after college.
 In this context, the college will need to be able to develop opportunities for students to explore their possibilities for the future so that they can begin to engage with the decision making process around their skills, interests, and values that match an academic major and future careers.
 Students should attend either a meeting or program hosted by the Center for Career Engagement to receive this credit.
+Ways to receive the credit include: profile completion in Handshake, career fairs hosted by CCE, appointments with CCE, or networking opportunities/events/workshops hosted by CCE.

 G-Chat (1 credit each)